All About Food! is organized to help you find your way in the big, beautiful, bountiful world of vegan food.

 Vegg is a relatively new, pre-made egg yolk replacement with the look, taste, and texture of egg yolk

 In place of eggs for breakfast, tofu makes an yummy vegan scramble similar to scrambled eggs.
-Explore VegWeb.com and the internet for recipes for omelets, French toast, quiche and more!
+Explore VegWeb.com and other sites the internet for recipes for omelets, French toast, quiche and more!

-You can use your favorite dairy-free vegan milk in cooking and baking.
+Dairy-free milks adapte well to vegan cooking and baking.
 Vegan milks are made from a wide variety of ingredients like almonds, soy, rice, hemp, coconut, oats and more.
 They also come in a variety of flavors and consistencies.
 Experiment to see which ones best fit your tastes and needs.

 Vegetable oils like olive oil, canola oil, peanut oil, etc. are vegan.
 Most cooking/baking fats other than butter (dairy) or lard (animal fat) are vegan.
 Find your favorite oils, shortening, and margarine and keep on cookin’!